kavy22chauhan/Cyberkk/README.md

 <br>
 <br>
-In this page is history of Different searches.
+➤In this page is history of Different searches.
 <br>

 ![Scanner](ss2.png)

 <br>
 <br>
-This page represents global Telemetry and Statistics
+➤This page represents global Telemetry and Statistics
 <br>

 ![Results](ss3.png)

 <br>
 <br>
-This is my profile you can contact or connect with me for cybersecurity,networking,linux,cyberforensics,kali linux,arch linux,parrot os related stuff .
+➤This is my profile you can contact or connect with me for cybersecurity,networking,linux,cyberforensics,kali linux,arch linux,parrot os related stuff .
 <br>

 ![Results](ss4.png)